chef/chef-web-docs/content/install_supermarket.md

 ## Customize Supermarket

-Chef Supermarket is a Ruby on Rails application with a PostgreSQL backend.
+Chef Supermarket is a Ruby on Rails application with a PostgreSQL database.
 The private Chef Supermarket configuration may be scaled-out, such as using an external database, using an external cache, and using an external cookbook storage location.

 ### External Database